 When I first saw the tagline, “Céad Míle Fáilte!”, which means “A Hundred Thousand Welcomes,” I knew I’d find warm hospitality at Quinn and Tuite’s.
 Owners Bill Quinn and Rick Schall bought the former “Pete Brown’s Office” bar in the late ’80s and eventually turned it into a popular Irish pub.
 (Tuite is Schall’s mother’s Irish family name.)

-Since then, live Irish music and other concerts, open mic Fridays, pool and darts, over 40 different Irish whiskeys, and award-winning pours of Guinness have become staples of the pub.
-“We were given the distinction of the best pint poured in Michigan, by Guinness,” says owner Bill Quinn.
+Since then, Wednesday night Irish sing-alongs, pool and darts, over 90 different Irish whiskeys, and award-winning pours of Guinness have become staples of the pub.
+“We were given the distinction of the best pint poured in Michigan by Guinness,” says owner Bill Quinn.
 “We have the perfect mix of nitrogen and CO2, we use the proper gas, our lines are constantly cleaned, and our help is educated on how to pour a proper pint.”
 In addition to Guinness, you’ll find Irish mainstays on tap like Harp Lager, Smithwick's Irish Ale, and Magner’s Irish Cider.

-Quinn and Tuite’s has been recognized for more than its Guinness pour.
-A few years ago it was named the best neighborhood bar in Grand Rapids and one of the state’s best neighborhood bars.
-I especially like its friendliness and great prices, and I’m sure Chase will, too.
+Quinn and Tuite’s have been recognized for more than its Guinness pour.
+A few years ago, it was named the best neighborhood bar in Grand Rapids and one of the state’s best neighborhood bars.
+I especially like its friendliness and great prices, and Chase does, too.
 “You’re a regular the first time you’re in here.
 You’re never a stranger,” says Quinn.
 “It’s like being in Ireland.”
-A welcome memory for a young man who had once lived in Dublin for several months.
+It's a warm welcome memory for a young man who fondly remembers his months in Dublin.

 Enjoy Guinness and traditional Irish food in the heart of downtown at Flanagan's.